thediveo/lxkns/README.md

 ### dumpns

-`dumpns` runs a discovery and then dumps the results as JSON.
+The lxkns namespace discovery information can also be easily made available to your own scripts, et cetera.
+Without having to integrate the Go package, simply run the `dumpns` CLI binary: it dumps fresh discovery results as JSON.

 ```
 $ dumpns